diverse-team/diverse-team.github.io/content/positions/internshipdsml4microservices.md

 ---
 title: DSML for design, orchestration and adaptation of microservices
 deadline:
-starts: March 2021
+starts: as soon as possible
 duration: 6 months
-position: internship
+position: internship (Possible follow up with a PHD)
 contact: Stéphanie Challita
 email: stephanie.challita@irisa.fr
-summary: Research internship (preferably in Rennes but can be conducted virtually as well).
-More details and content can be given below.
+summary: More details and content can be found below.
-pdf: /pdf/2020-challita-microservices.pdf
+pdf: /pdf/2023-challita-microservices.pdf
 ---